badripaudel77/FairFree_Back/README.md

 # 🎡 FairFree – Free Fair in Fairfield

-A software engineering project developed to support and manage a free community fair in Fairfield.
+A software engineering project developed to support a community giveaway and donation application in Fairfield.
+The system helps users share or receive items that are near expiration or no longer needed, reducing waste and supporting the local community.
-This system provides tools for event organization, booth management, user registration, and secure authentication.
+It also provides organizers with tools for event coordination, user registration, and secure authentication.

 ---